derossiwang/Mask_RCNN/README.md

 1. Open a web browser and visit `http://127.0.0.1:5000/`
 ![successfully setup server](assets/home_page.JPG)
-2. Click The 'Detect' button if you wish to run standard fruit detection.
-If you would like to apply a colour splash effect, click the 'Splash' button.
+2. Click The `Detect` button if you wish to run standard fruit detection.
+If you would like to apply a colour splash effect, click the `Splash` button.
-3. Click 'Chose file' button to chose a 'jpg' image, then upload the image to model via 'Upload and Detect/Splash' button.
+3. Click `Choose File` button to chose a 'jpg' image, then upload the image to model via `Upload and Detect`button.
 Wait for the computer to run the detection/colour-splash.
 ![successfully setup server](assets/upload.JPG)
    1. It is highly recommend that you have a GPU card to use this repo.
 Otherwise the detection can be extremely slow.
    2. Note that depends on the image quality, numbers of potential fruit objects in image and your computational power, the Duration of detection can vary greatly.
 It can take from 30seconds at minimum, it can also take up to 10 minutes if you detect a high quality & high fruit density image on a less powerful GPU.